Get monthly email updates when I add new resources to our Family Action Toolkits

 FOCUS.
 Our babies are in danger.

-All this fear I live with – and my boy is white as paper.
+All this fear I live with – and my kid is white as paper.
 Our school district is within the top 20 best districts in the country and I love our teacher and principal.
 But all it takes is one bad classroom meltdown.

-The only thing that keeps me from losing my goddamn mind is that he has light skin and comes from a wealthy community, so maybe, maybe an officer will blink twice before pulling out his taser.
+The only thing that keeps me from losing my goddamn mind is that he has light skin and goes to school in a wealthy community, so maybe, maybe an officer will blink twice before pulling out a taser.
 I hold tight to this luck, and it makes me sick knowing most don’t have this unearned armor.

 Choosing not to discuss hard topics is a privilege.

 If your child is in preschool, they are old enough to start learning how they benefit from our kyriarchy so they can dismantle it.